 If you end up slamming it repeatedly on the valve point, it will wear and tear and also over time lose air/firmness.

 Size and Weight

-The diameter of the slam ball may be a consideration, depending on the type of exercises you want to use it for.
+The diameter of the slam ball may be a consideration, depending on the type of exercise you want to use it for.

 If you are a newbie to using slam balls, start using a lighter slam ball, and gradually as your fitness improves you can move to use a slightly heavier weight.

 Typically, a weight of 10 pounds is enough to put through your paces for strength, power, or coordination.

 Most slam balls are rubber-coated making them ideal for high-impact exercises involving slamming the ball or doing explosive exercises.

 The thick rubber-coated surface ensures the slam ball is made to endure repeated slams and withstand the high-impact force of throwing.

 An average 10-15 pounds slam ball will cost around $30-$40.
 The upper-end slam balls come at an extra cost in the range of $70 and above.